cloudworkz/cortex-ops/README.md

 **In this repository we seek to provide:**

-- A production ready setup which should suit most companies' needs in terms of scale and performance
+- A production ready setup (created for GKE + BigTable) which should suit most companies' needs in terms of scale and performance
 - Operational knowledge (FAQs, clarifying the microservice architecture)
 - Premade monitoring solutions (Grafna dashboards)